 - Allowable deductions.

-First, you must be a resident in Alaska.
+First, you must be a resident of Alaska.
 Second, you must be a legal U.S. citizen or be legally present in the country.
-As a result, the DHSS requires you to submit a Social Security Number (SSN) for you and each member of your household.
+As a result, the DHSS requires you to submit a Social Security number (SSN) for you and each member of your household.

 If a member of your family does not qualify for SNAP, you may simply leave him or her off the application.
 However, that family member’s earnings may still count toward your household’s income level.

-To obtain SNAP food stamps, every non-disabled family member who is between 18 and 59 years of age and has no children must have a job.
+To obtain SNAP food stamps, every non-disabled family member who is between 18 and 59 years of age and does not take carehas no children must have a job.
 These family members may not reduce their hours or quit voluntarily.

 In addition, the total income of your household must not exceed the maximum income limit for the number of people in your family.
 These income limits are updated every year, so it is important to check the most recent limits.